wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 stores, since without store address we cannot decide whether load data can be forwarded from a previous store.
 Stores serialize on previous stores since x86 does not allow store-store reordering.
 The commit of store address uops is tracked by `OOOCore`'s member variable `lastStoreAddrCommitCycle`.
 It is updated to the commit cycle of the store uop if the commit cycle is larger than `lastStoreAddrCommitCycle`.
+Store address cycle is used to implement full fence, which stalls all loads and stores from being executed until the fence uop commits.

+### Simulating Load and Store

 Loads and stores also allocate an entry in the load queue or store queue respectively.
 Surprisingly, zSim models load and store queue exactly as an ROB with smaller capacity and a potentially different retirement bandwidth.
 Code comment